 - For any exposure during pregnancy, the benefits must be weighed against the potential harm.

-MotherToBaby CT is supported by the Connecticut Department of Health, Bureau of Community Health, Family Health Division and UConn Health.
+MotherToBaby CT is supported by the Connecticut Department of Health, UConn Health, and the Organization of Teratology Information Specialists (OTIS).